clementbosc/clementbosc.github.io/_posts/2019-06-03-scalable-advanced-blocking-method-graphx.md

 We can now compare and merge each record from a same cluster because they potentially represent the same person and drasticly reduce the compute time.

-Special thanks to [David Gougaud][david-gougaud-linkedin] who design this blocking method during his engineer graduation thesis.
+Special thanks to [David Gougaud][david-gougaud-linkedin] who designed this blocking method during his engineer graduation thesis.

 [david-gougaud-linkedin]: https://fr.linkedin.com/in/david-gougaud-ab87b9b6/en